Safety & Sanitation Instructions

-- Be cautious when entering a flooded basement.
+Be cautious when entering a flooded basement or home.
 Electrical outlets and gas lines can be very dangerous.
-Have the Utility Service Department shut off the electricity and gas lines if possible.
+Have the utility service shut off the electricity and gas lines if possible.

 - Do not handle any connected electrical cords or appliances if the current is still on.
-Get assistance before attempting to disconnect cords or open the fuse box in a flooded basement.
+Get assistance before attempting to disconnect cords or open the fuse box.

 - Do not light a match in an enclosed area where gas could be present.
 Check all affected pilot lights or burners on gas-fired or oil-fired appliances before placing them back in service.